pablichjenkov/macao-sdk/README.md

 A set of prefabricated compose-multiplatform components to speedup the App development process.
 The module contains a variety of navigation components as drawer, tabbar, topbar, bottombar, pager, stack, panel and many more.
 Code is 99% reusable in each platform.
 Check demos bellow.

 ##### How to use it?
 Just add bellow dependency in the **commonMain** target of the module that plans to consume the toolkit.
-For sample usage code, check the `shared` module in this same project, or check the links to the Apps in the next session.
+Check the guides in the Readme file under the component-toolkit module [Usage Guide](/component-toolkit#component-toolkit).

 See readme inside component-toolkit module for code snippets.
 <BR>